Health Complaints Advocacy

 Independent Health Complaints Advocacy

 We understand that you might need support to make a complaint about an NHS Service.
-In partnership with Advocacy in Surrey, we are able to provide free, independent support and assistance to people who live in Surrey.
+In partnership with Surrey Independent Living Council we are able to provide free, independent support and assistance to people who live in Surrey.
 We work to ensure people can represent their own interests as far as possible and not to offer advice on how we think an individual should act.

 You can make a complaint about hospitals, GPs, mental health services, nurses, pharmacists, dentists, opticians, 111, walk-in centres, NHS-funded private care and more.